From Monday 6 January 2020, we're repaving the entire stretch of highway on Stonegate with natural Yorkstone paving.

 The works only include the highway, not the footway, so pedestrian access to properties and businesses will be maintained at all times.

+We'll use open hoarding (fencing) to maintain the visibility of shop fronts.
 If any business is affected by the hoarding at any point, we'll be happy to install signage showing the business name and logo.
 Please email a logo or design to the Stonegate Repaving Scheme if you would like us to do this.

 Access for business deliveries